 Well, my advice is this – feel what you feel.

 You might feel fulfilled and overwhelmed by a rush of love for your new baby.
 Hurrah!
 But if that’s not you, that’s okay, too.
+Sometimes it takes our hearts a little time to catch up after the shock of delivering this brand new person.

 We’re all learning as we go, and today I’m sharing some of the things I learned (mostly the hard way) as a new Mum.